andreztz/LooksBetter/README.md

 # visu

-Chrome Extension - Changes font properties on github.
+Chrome Extension changes the font properties in github.